SICKAG/pumolink/README.md

 ```

 ### Injection

-If necessary, just have a few Omniverse or OpenUsd objects injected, e.g. the Stage
+If necessary, just have a few Omniverse or OpenUsd objects injected, e.g. the Stage.

+Python USD ModelLink uses a library called 'Injector' for dependency injection.
+For more information see: https://pypi.org/project/injector/

 ```python
     @inject
     def __init__(self, stage: Usd.Stage ) -> None: